Difference between Full Cut and Single Cut Diamonds – Which one to choose?

 It is quite understandable from the above information that the full-cut diamonds have more brilliance and are prettier than single cut diamonds.
 When a full cut is practiced to a small rough stone the brilliance produced is extraordinary and cannot be compared to single cut diamonds.
 So if you are looking for an ornament where the whole focus is on the diamond, like wedding rings or single stone pendants, full-cut diamonds are the best choice for you.

-If you are looking for something which includes a combination of different diamonds such as necklaces, bracelets, earrings or watches, single diamonds are used as accent stones.
+If you are looking for something which includes a combination of different diamonds such as necklaces, bracelets, earrings, or watches, single diamonds are used as accent stones.
 Accent stones are the ones that are used as the side stones around the main center stone.
 Besides this, single cut diamonds have a clear sparkle due to less number of facets and are also preferable to some people.

-Pricing of the diamonds is usually done taking few factors into consideration like the amount of work that has been done on it, type of work that has been done on it and the quality of the diamond used.
+Pricing of the diamonds is usually done taking few factors into consideration like the amount of work that has been done on it, the type of work that has been done on it, and the quality of the diamond used.
 The quality of the diamond further depends on the color grade, size, and clarity of the rough stone.

-Full cut diamonds take a lot of hard work, time and precision and so it is obvious for them to be pretty expensive than the single cut diamonds.
+Full cut diamonds take a lot of hard work, time, and precision and so it is obvious for them to be pretty expensive than single cut diamonds.
 Full cutting on small rough stones as accent stones is not much of a worth but it does increase the price unreasonably as the main focus is on the center stone and single cut side stones work just fine as well.
 Neglecting all this, we must not ignore the fact that the extraordinary brilliance and beauty which we get from fully cut diamonds certainly compensates for their heavy pricing.

 Now that you have all the information about full-cut diamonds and single cut diamonds, we hope you can easily find the brilliant gem you are looking for.
-We can assure whatever cut you choose for your diamond you will feel happy because who doesn’t love them some diamonds.
+We can assure you whatever cut you choose for your diamond you will feel happy because who doesn’t love them some diamonds.